mateusmlo/node-weather-website/README.md

 ***

 ## Running it locally
 I pretend to update this in the future with support to development and production environment since the current setup is pretty much a workaround by commenting out the lines requiring dotenv information at *src/utils/geocode.js:1* and *src/utils/forecast.js:1*.
 This is to prevent the app from crashing on Heroku due to requiring what is not there.
+First things first, install the dependencies by running *npm install* or *yarn add* from the command line.

-Anyway, to run it without watching for changes:
+Then, to run it without watching for changes:
 ```
 yarn start
 ```